 Gateway Credit Union may process, transfer and/or share personal information in the following ways:

 Sensitive Personal Information is information relating to your health, sexual orientation, ethnicity, political opinions or similar personal matters.
 We do not routinely request such information.
 However, in order to provide an inclusive and personal service we ask members to let us know whether they have any special needs or circumstances we should be aware of when serving them, for instance communication needs, learning disabilities or preferred language.
 If you choose to give such information it will be visible to every member of the Credit Union customer service team who views your account to provide you with a service, all of whom have signed confidentiality agreements.
 It will not be shared outside the organisation.
 You may ask us to delete the information at any time.

 The loan application asks you to give information about your health status (for the purposes of life insurance on the loan) and about the composition of your household.
-This information will be retained until any loan for six years after any loan has been repaid.
+This information will be retained for six years after any loan has been repaid.

 If we are made aware of sensitive information relating to your account (for instance we are asked to authorise a payment break because of your ill-health) this information will be retained and deleted in line with our records retention policy.

 We will disclose information outside the credit union: